snobb/imk-rs/README.md

     -t, --threshold <THRESHOLD>
                         number of seconds to skip after the last executed command (default: 0)
+    -r, --recurse       if a directory is supplied, add all its sub-directories as well
     -h, --help          display this help text and exit

 Please use quotes around the command if it is composed of multiple words
 ```